dmartnz1/spig_coding_challenge-react/README.md

 ## Functionality

-You may search by one or more options, sort by a single option, and clear your searches/sorting.
+You may search using one or more options, sort by a single option, and clear your searches/sorting.